 Conduct Disorder:

-Treatment for Conduct Disorder typically involves a combination of therapy, medication, and behavioral interventions.
-Cognitive-behavioral therapy (CBT) has been shown to be effective in helping individuals with CD learn coping skills and develop healthier behaviors.
-Additionally, family therapy can address underlying family dynamics and improve communication within the family unit.
+Treatment of Conduct Disorder is generally a combination of medication, therapy, and behavior therapies.
+Cognitive-behavioral therapy or CBT has been shown effective to ensure individuals suffering from CD develop coping skills and acquire healthier habits.
+Family therapy can also ensure that family issues are tackled and communication within the family is improved.

 Personality Disorders: